 Started in 2014 through a partnership with the Agency Chiefs Child and Family Services, the BRFN Mini Soccer Program gives the younger youth the opportunity to gain soccer skills.
 Children aged in groups of 4-6 year old and the 7-9 year olds get the opportunity to run soccer drills and learn the rules of the game.
 Annually the program receives approximately 39 children that participate in Mini Soccer.

-Started in 2010 through a partnership with Agency Chiefs Tribal Council and the Big River RCMP Detachment the BRFN Cadets program provides students at the Se-Se-Wa-Hum High School.
+Started in 2010 through a partnership with Agency Chiefs Child and Family Services Corp. and the Big River RCMP Detachment the BRFN Cadets program provides students at the Se-Se-Wa-Hum High School.
 When the program first started there were 23 students, today there are 96 students that are registered in the program.
 The program is aimed at the Se-Se-Wa-Hum High School grades six to twelve.